Megaesophagus in Dogs

 Megaesophagus in dogs falls into two broad categories: primary megaesophagus (inherited) or secondary megaesophagus (which occurs as a result of another medical disorder).

 Primary megaesophagus is a genetic condition.
-Dogs with primary megaesophagus often begin to demonstrate signs at an early age, staring at the time that they are weaned onto solid food.
+Dogs with primary megaesophagus often begin to demonstrate signs at an early age, starting at the time that they are weaned onto solid food.
 In rare cases, however, primary megaesophagus may not be apparent until adulthood.

 Secondary megaesophagus typically develops later in life and it can have a number of possible causes.
 Direct injury to the esophagus, such as an obstructing foreign body that leads to esophageal damage, or esophageal disease, such as a tumor, can affect the function of the esophageal muscles.
 This esophageal muscle damage can lead to megaesophagus.